-For example, if you’re a family of two who will only use the electric smoker occasionally, you can find decent options around 354 square inches of smoking space and can easily be tucked away in any patio corner.
+For example, if you’re a family of two who will only use the electric smoker occasionally, you can find decent options with around 354 square inches of smoking space that can easily be tucked away in any patio corner.

 Alternatively, if you’re using this smoker to feed a larger family or for large social gatherings, you’ll probably want one that’s at least 1,513 sq in of cooking area, if not bigger.
 This is also great for hunters who want to cook all their meat in one place themselves rather than going to a game processor.